OCA/multi-company/product_account_multicompany_default/README.rst

    variant.
 2. Enter the "Accounting" tab.
 3. Click on "Propagate expense/income account to other companies".
+4. Go to a product category's form view.
+5. Click on "Propagate expense/income account to other companies".

 Known issues / Roadmap
 ======================